zzonyo/trust-docs-test/source/index.html.md

 6、The time difference between your timestamp and standard should be less than 1 minute.

-7、The message body doesn't need URI encoded if you are using WebSocket for authentication.
+7、The message body doesn't need URL encoded if you are using WebSocket for authentication.

 8、The host in signature text should be the same as the host in your API request.